ITenthusiasm/custom-elements/src/Combobox/docs/guides/loading-options-asynchronously.md

 }
 ```

 There are additional things that you can do as well, such as [abort your API Request](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal#examples) if the user starts typing again before the last request finishes.
-Or, if you don't want to worry about interrupting API Requests, then you can prevent the user from sending more filter requests if one is already pending.
+Or, if you don't want to worry about interrupting API Requests, then you can prevent the user from sending more option-filtering requests if one is already pending.
 Whether or not to implement such extra logic is up to each developer.

 <!-- TODO: Maybe add a StackBlitz example of loading options asynchronously? -->